 Do this to feel thinner in 30 minutes

-In a study published in Psychology of Sport and Exercise, researchers found that just one 30-minute workout could be enough for people to feel thinner and stronger.
+Researchers report that just one 30-minute workout could be enough for people to feel thinner and stronger, according to a 2017 study published in Psychology of Sport and Exercise.

 Exercise triggers the release of endorphins, which is known to make people feel happy.
 Researchers thought this might be the reason for the improved body image.
 However, upon analysis of the participants’ responses to questions about mood, self-confidence and self-perception, the active women felt thinner and stronger, regardless of their mood or confidence levels.

-“Women’s perceptions of their strength and their body fatness changed during exercise, and statistically we can show that that’s what caused the change in body image,” said senior author Kathleen Martin Ginis, professor of health and exercise science at the University of British Columbia in Canada, in a press release.
+“Women’s perceptions of their strength and their body fatness changed during exercise, and statistically, we can show that’s what caused the change in body image,” said senior author Kathleen Martin Ginis in a press release.
 “We all have those days when we don’t feel great about our bodies.
 Our research shows that one way to feel better, with pretty much immediate effects, is to get moving.”

 But don’t think you can “dial-in” your workout.
 “We only see these body image improvements with at least moderate to heavy intensity,” Martin Ginis says.
 “Women have to feel challenged so they can walk away saying, ‘Wow, I am strong.
 I am capable.’”